-The world is changing rapidly, but Lynchburg College and its newest graduates are ready to embrace those changes, according to speakers at the 2015 commencement on Saturday.
+The world is changing rapidly, but University of Lynchburg and its newest graduates are ready to embrace those changes, according to speakers at the 2015 commencement on Saturday.
 Nearly 700 students, including 541 undergraduates and 140 graduates, received their degrees as the sun shined brightly on the Dell.

 The ceremony also included a surprise graduate—Cyrus Krohn ’94, the commencement speaker.